nadirabbas/youtube-comment-kit/README.md

-# YouTube Comment Suite — Issue Tracker
+# YouTube Comment Kit — Issue Tracker

-This repository is for **feedback, bug reports, and feature requests** for the **YouTube Comment Suite** extension.
+This repository is for **feedback, bug reports, and feature requests** for the **YouTube Comment Kit** extension.

 **Features:**
 - Timed comments